 That's just one example of what might be called money guilt, something that Dr. Gail Gross, a nationally recognized family and child development expert, often sees among children of the wealthy.

-“Children always want to be the same,” Gross explains.
+“Children always want to be the same," Gross explained.

 Privileged children often are made to feel different or occasionally even ostracized due to their material advantages.
-All too often you hear about the negative effects that too much wealth can have on children, like a rampant sense of entitlement or non-existent work ethic.
-But less talked about are the other dysfunctional behaviors that can come with kids who are embarrassed by their wealth.
+While we often hear about the negative effects that wealth can have on children - such as a sense of entitlement or non-existent work ethic - less publicized are other dysfunctional behaviors that can affect kids who are embarrassed by their wealth.

-Here are a few basic tips for parents dealing with a child who feels overly self-conscious or guilty about being born with the proverbial silver spoon.
+Parents can use these tips for dealing with a child who feels overly self-conscious or guilty about being born with the proverbial silver spoon.